Melrose station

 Melrose station (also known as Melrose–East 162nd Street station) is a commuter rail stop on the Metro-North Railroad's Harlem Line, serving the Melrose neighborhood of the Bronx, New York City.
 It is located in an open cut beneath Park Avenue at its intersection with East 162nd Street.
-Service at Melrose is limited; trains stop approximately every half-hour during rush hours and every hour all other times.
+Since a major service increase that began as a pilot program in October 2016 and was made permanent in October 2017, train service at Melrose is similar in frequency to most Harlem Line stations, with trains stopping approximately every half-hour during rush hours and every hour all other times.

+In 2023, the northbound platform was made accessible in accordance with the Americans with Disabilities Act thanks to the construction of a ramp that leads from East 162nd Street to the north end of the platform.

 History

 Original station

 A station along the New York and Harlem Railroad in Melrose was known to exist as far back as 1841.
 When Melrose station was rebuilt by the New York Central Railroad (NYC) in the late 19th century, it contained a station house as a bridge over all four tracks, with two island platforms.
 Similar structures were built for the former Morrisania Station, as well as Tremont Station.

 Planned closure

 As with other NYC stations in the Bronx, the station became a Penn Central station once the NYC and Pennsylvania Railroads merged in 1968.
 However, because of the railroad's serious financial distress following the merger, commuter service was turned over to the Metropolitan Transportation Authority in 1972.
 Penn Central was acquired by Conrail in 1976, and the line and station were completely turned over to Metro-North Railroad on January 1, 1983.

 In 1988, the station was nearly closed due to the station's low daily ridership of 20 riders in the morning and 20 in the evening, and the adjacent Tremont station would have been closed on weekends.
 On February 26, 1988, the MTA board approved plans to close the station.
 A spokesman for Metro-North said that the station was being "land banked" and was being boarded up, allowing it to be reopened if ridership increased.
 The decision was strongly opposed by Bronx Borough President Fernando Ferrer, who said that the agency created a self-fulfilling prophecy by failing to promote the station and by not maintaining it.
 Service at the station was very infrequent, and as a result local residents did not consider using it.
 He also cited the $80 million plan to redevelop the area.